yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2022-06-21-Real-NVP-Intro.md

 # Real NVP model

 ## Coupling Layer
 The very key component of Real NVP is the coupling layer, which is used to passing information while keep the sldj easy to compute.
 The original figure of coupling from the paper illustrates the forward and inverse operation of this coupling layer.
-In this coupling layer, the input $x$ is split into two $x_1$ and $x_2$ by channel, and then propagates according to this figure.
+In this coupling layer, the input \\(x\\) is split into two \\(x_1\\) and \\(x_2\\) by channel, and then propagates according to this figure.
 ![](/images/blog/real_NVP/coupling-layer.png)

-Indeed, this figure is about the so called affine coupling layer (with scale and bias terms), where the functions $s$ and $t$ can be arbitrary complex neural networks (even attention module or with additional/conditional information injected).
+Indeed, this figure is about the so called affine coupling layer (with scale and bias terms), where the functions \\(s\\) and \\(t\\) can be arbitrary complex neural networks (even attention module or with additional/conditional information injected).

 ```python